fxm90/dev-notes/README.md

 ## #29 - Encapsulation
-🚪 We should always try to make as many properties and methods private as possible.
+🚪 Always try to make as many properties and methods private as possible.
 Other classes don't not need know how a specific algorithm is implemented.
 Furthermore, this avoids side-effects due to unwanted changes on properties.
 Did you know, that even notification receivers can be marked as private?

 ```swift